 Program at a Glance

-Together with the MD Program, the Upstate Public Health Program offers a dual degree program for students interested in pursuing both the MD and MPH degree.
-The MD/MPH typically takes five years to earn both degrees.
-Most students complete their MPH between MSII and MSIII.
+Together with the College of Medicine, the Upstate Public Health Program offers a dual degree program for students interested in pursuing both the MD and MPH degree.
+The MD/MPH typically takes about five years to earn both degrees.
+Most students complete the MPH coursework in the first year of the MD/MPH Program, known as Year Zero.
 As such, the timeline would follow:

 MPH Coursework Overview: Population Health for Clinicians Concentration

 - Principles of Epidemiology

 - Social & Behavioral Dimensions of Public Health

 - Public Health Foundations